This image has an empty alt attribute; its file name is cropped-CSM-Pro-Head-Shot.jpg

 •

-• The total cost adds up to $1,300 including electronic recording of a Transfer on Death Deed by email in two (2) days.
+• The total cost adds up to $1,450 including electronic recording of a Transfer on Death Deed by email in a day.

 Recording costs are fixed and irrelevant to legal insurance.

-I am not making money from cost reimbursement; I just do electronic recording as a convenience to clients so they don’t have to wait four (4) months and pay postage both ways to record by mail.
+I am not making money from cost reimbursement; I just do electronic recording as a convenience to clients so they don’t have to wait four (4) months and pay postage both ways to record by mail for $316.50.

 THE PROCESS